Land banking: Sales methods

 A company representative may contact an individual by telephone, in temporary shopping center booths, or at property shows and offer a strategic land investment in the UK.
 Very often UK government or industry statistics, the proximity of the land to built up areas, or the recent history of UK house prices are quoted as a demonstration of why the land plot is a great investment.
 Verbal communication will often indicate that the land is fast tracked for building approval and has strong potential as building land.
 When pricing the land reference is typically made to approved building land prices at the market peak.
 Very often the land banking company will present detailed plans showing a housing development on the site.
 These plans are often referred to as "pre-approved", "concept" or "predevelopment".
 The sales person will focus on the potential future value of the land against the current selling price.

-No reference is ever made to the value of green belt or agricultural land, or the issues involved with the long term maintenance, and collectively selling tiny plots of land.
-The sales price is typically uplifted 10–100 times over the current value of the land.
-Plans shown have no validity in UK planning law and cannot be considered as any indication of progress in the planning process.
-No written contractual promise is ever given for planning permission despite typically extreme optimism by the sales person.
-The sales person will typically never mention that the land is protected, or greenbelt land and cannot be developed under current planning regulations.
-There is typically no possibility of planning permission in any reasonable timeframe.
+No reference is ever made to the value of green belts or agricultural land, or the issues involved with long-term maintenance, or collectively selling tiny plots of land.
+The sales price is typically increased 10–100 times over the current value of the land.
+Plans shown have no validity in UK planning law and cannot be considered an indication of progress in the planning process.
+No written contractual promise is ever given for planning permission despite the typically extreme optimism of the salesperson.
+The salesperson will typically never mention that the land is protected, or greenbelt land and cannot be developed under current planning regulations.
+There is typically no possibility of getting planning permission in any reasonable timeframe.

-The investor may end up paying a considerable amount of money for a small area of low value land which has a very high risk of standing undeveloped.
-Once the general public becomes aware of the lack of viability of the proposed plot investment scheme, the re-sale value of the individual plots collapses.
+The investor may end up paying a considerable amount of money for a small area of low-value land which has a very high risk of standing undeveloped.
+Once the general public becomes aware of the lack of viability of the proposed plot investment scheme, the real value of the individual plots collapses.
 This is typically followed by the land plot company liquidating completely, or relocating to another legal jurisdiction.

-For customers that show a willingness to purchase such schemes there may also be attempts to sell additional plot based land banking products at alternate locations, or other high yield investment programmes.
+For customers that show a willingness to purchase such schemes, there may also be attempts to sell additional plot based land banking products at alternate locations, or other high yield investment programmes.
 Customers may also be added to suckers lists which are then sold to other companies offering similar schemes.
-When the land banking plot company fails plot investors may also be offered investment recovery or planning services for a fee.
+When the land banking plot company fails, plot investors may also be offered investment recovery or planning services for a fee.
 Such services typically are fraudulent or fail and lead to a further loss of money for the investor.